nforgeio-actions/run-workflow/README.md

-# run-workflow
+# start-workflow

 **INTERNAL USE ONLY:** This GitHub action is not intended for general use.
 The only reason why this repo is public is because GitHub requires it.

-Used to run a workflow from within another workflow.
+Used to start a workflow from within another workflow.
 Note that the target workflow must support the **workflow_dispatch** event.

 ## Examples

 **Run a workflow with no inputs:**
 ```
 steps:
-- uses: nforgeio-actions/run-workflow@master
+- uses: nforgeio-actions/start-workflow@master
   with:
     repo: nforgeio/neonCLOUD
     workflow: my-workflow